Adani Green Energy

-Adani Green Energy Limited (AGEL) is an Indian renewable energy company headquartered in Ahmedabad, Gujarat.
-It is owned by Indian conglomerate Adani Group.
+Adani Green Energy Limited (AGEL) is an Indian renewable energy company, headquartered in Ahmedabad, India.
+It is majority-owned by the Indian conglomerate Adani Group, which is a major international coal-mining enterprise, and minority-owned by TotalEnergies.
 The company operates Kamuthi Solar Power Project, one of the largest solar photovoltaic plants in the world.

 History

 The company was incorporated on 23 January 2016, as Adani Green Energy Limited under the Companies Act 2013.

 During the initial days of existence, AGEL and Inox Wind together established a 20 MW capacity wind power project in Lahori, Madhya Pradesh.
 Also, AGEL bought Inox Wind's 50 MW wind power project at Dayapar village in Kutch.
 The project was conceived by the latter when it won a Solar Energy Corporation of India's capacity bids for wind power projects connected to the National Grid.

 In 2015–2016, Adani Renewable Energy Park Limited, a subsidiary of AGEL, signed a joint venture agreement with the Government of Rajasthan.

 In 2017, the company took the complete control of overall solar energy portfolio of Adani Enterprises and got itself listed at National Stock Exchange of India and Bombay Stock Exchange.

 In 2022, Adani Green Energy Limited had a market cap of Rs.
 3,26,635.42 crore.